There’s nothing shameful about being an introvert. In fact, the more you embrace your child’s quiet nature, the happier he or she will be.

 So give him positive reinforcement when he takes a social risk.
 Say something like, “Yesterday, I saw you talking to that new boy.
 I know that was hard for you, but I’m proud of what you did.”

 6. But you can teach him to self-regulate his negative feelings.

 Say, “You thought you were going to have a miserable time at the birthday party, but you ended up making some new friends.”
 With positive reinforcement like this, over time, he’ll be more likely to self-regulate the negative feelings he associates with stepping out of his comfort zone.

 7. She may have intense — and unique — interests.

 Give her opportunities to pursue those interests, says Christine Fonseca, author of Quiet Kids: Help Your Introverted Child Succeed in an Extroverted World.
-Softball and Girl Scouts may work well for some children, but don’t forget to look off the beaten path and consider writing classes or science camps.
+Group activities like softball or Girl Scouts may work well for some children, but don’t forget to look off the beaten path and consider writing classes, science camps, or other small-group pursuits.
 Intense engagement in an activity can bring happiness, well-being, and confidence (think Mihaly Csikszentmihalyi’s state of flow), but it also gives her opportunities to socialize with other children who have similar passions (and perhaps similar temperaments).

 8. Talk to his teachers about his introversion.

 Some teachers mistakenly assume that introverted children don’t speak up much in class because they’re disinterested or not paying attention.
 On the contrary, introverted students can be quite attentive in class, but they often prefer to listen and observe rather than actively participate.

 Also, if the teacher knows your child is an introvert, the teacher may be able to gently help him navigate things like interactions with friends, participation in group work, or presenting in class.

 9. Your child may struggle to stand up for herself.